- slide 1 of 2

 Give them fifteen or twenty minutes to complete this task; then have them share some of their thoughts.

 Next, have your ESL students brainstorm the themes they saw in the movie.
 List them on the board.
 Once they have exhausted the possibilities, break them into groups.
 Have each group pick a theme to discuss.
 After several minutes of discussion, have a representative from each group share what the group discussed.
 Have a question and answer period after each speaker has finished.

 Assessment: Assess the four language skills based on the competency levels of the students:

-- Reading - Did the student finish the book?
-Did they keep their log current?
+- Reading - Did each student finish the book?
+Did they keep their logs current?

-- Speaking - Did the student participate in discussions?
+- Speaking - Did the students participate in discussions?
 Did they use new vocabulary correctly?

-- Listening - Did the student get the gist of the movie?
+- Listening - Did the students get the gist of the movie?
 Did they understand what they heard?

 - Writing - Did they write clear reflection papers with correct grammar and spelling?

 This movie-based ESL lesson can be adapted for any movie/book combination at any level of ESL proficiency.